fschuch/incompact3d_plunging_criterion/incompact3d/README.md

 i3d_FFT = generic#mkl,generic,fftw3_f03,fftw3
 ```

-It can also be done with environment variables, for instance, setting then at the `~/.bashrc` file:
+It can also be done with environment variables, for instance, setting them at the `~/.bashrc` file:
 ```
 export i3d_FLOW_TYPE="Plumes"
 export i3d_LCL="local"